 26.04 For purposes of this Article, the maximum period of continuous absence recognized shall be eighty (80) consecutive workdays.
 Absences due to illness or disability in excess of that period shall be subject to the Employer’s Long Term Disability Policy if applicable.

-26.05 Notwithstanding Article 25 or Clause 26.02, an Employee is not eligible to receive sick leave benefits under this Article or Article 25 if:
+26.05 Notwithstanding the Casual Illness Article or Clause 26.02, an Employee is not eligible to receive sick leave benefits under this Article or the Casual Illness Article if:

-(a) the absence is due to an injury while in the employ of any other Employer, nor is he eligible for any sick leave benefits for any subsequent absence caused by that injury, or
+(a) the absence is due to an injury while in the employ of any other Employer, nor are they eligible for any sick leave benefits for any subsequent absence caused by that injury, or

 (b) the absence is due to an intentional self-inflicted injury, or